**Updated for 2017**

 The “who” is you silly!
 Amelia Boone might love Pop Tarts, Kevin Chow will have his Tailwind, and we know Mathieu Lo and just about everyone who attends the WTM Champions Brunch loves bacon.
 However, these may not work for you.
-Dean Karnazes ate everything under the sun (26,498 calories) when he ran his 350 mile solo relay in 58 hours.
+Dean Karnazes ate everything under the sun (26,498 calories) when he ran his 350-mile world record run in just under 89 hours.
 That averages out to 456 calories an hour!!!

 The items you choose to eat are largely a matter of practice and preference.
-The thing to remember on this is the foods that you choose should be, a lot of times, the OPPOSITE of the foods that you should be eating as a part of your everyday healthy diet.
-The competition foods need to be calorically dense, highly refined/ processed carbs that are low in fat.
+The thing to remember on this is the foods that you choose should be the OPPOSITE of the foods that you should be eating as a part of your every day healthy diet.
+The competition foods need to calorically dense, highly refined/ processed carbs that are low in fat.

 These types of foods absorb into your system more easily/ quickly and provide less bulk in your gut.
-Engineered foods like sport drinks, shakes and bars are great choices for this but they aren’t the only thing.
+Engineered foods like sports drinks, shakes and bars are great choices for this but they aren’t the only thing.
 The WTM is all about “the suck!”
 This means comfort foods are a must in order to lift your spirits when you are dragging… or say traipsing through a sandstorm I the middle of the night.
 I want you all to remember your protein intake as well.

 I will include a food list of recommended items at the end of this review.

 You must eat and drink constantly throughout the event in order to keep fueled.
 If you wait until you are hungry or thirty to replenish then you have already failed!!!
 It takes a minimum of about 18-24 hours to replenish your muscle glycogen stores after strenuous exercise much less while you are still moving.
 Some key points to remember prior to the event: Start carb loading about 5 days before the event.
-Take in about 30-50% more carbs that you have been eating.
-I even utilize a carb depletion phases during training to allow my body to adjust to fueling in this state.
+Take in 30-50% more carbs that you have been eating.
+I even utilize a carb depletion phases during training to allow my body to adjust to fuel in this state.
 I do this again starting about 13 days out and then at 5 days I start loading.

 On the day prior to the event make sure that you eat a lot of carbs while limiting your excess fat at every meal.
 Please be careful on the portions at the annual Community Dinner too.
-You don’t want to spend the extra four hours we have pre-race on Saturday in the bathroom.
+You don’t want to spend the extra 4 hours we have pre-race on Saturday in the bathroom.
 You also want to up your electrolyte content on the day prior to the race since the Sodium/Potassium pump system has a correction period of about 18 hours.

 The morning of the event should include a high carb and low-fat meal.
 Fat not only slows the absorption of the meal, but it also can cause gastric distress during exercise leading to “the trots.”
 Fat, however, is not the only culprit of digestive issues during exercise.
 Keep in mind that single source sugar can also cause problems so try not to eat too much fructose or sucrose at one time before nor during the race.
 This is the reason that products like Gatorade and Tailwind utilize two forms of sugar in their products.
 During the race, I suggest having an electrolyte drink either in your hydration pack or at least as your main source of fluids in the pit.
 Liquids absorb quickly so this will help you immensely.
 Tailwind seems to be the most highly recommended for this purpose.

-During the pit stops, have a plan for what you need to eat to ensure you get enough calories.
+During the pit stops, have a plan with about what you need to eat so you get enough calories.
 You will get less hungry as you become more tired.
 This is a natural effect as your body is trying to conserve digestion energy to keep you moving figuring that you will eventually stop to fuel.
-This has the opposite effect on WTMers though because we can’t stop moving for any length of time.
+This has the opposite effect on WTMers though because we can’t stop moving.
 You simply have to keep eating!
 Again, this is where calorically dense foods and engineered foods help you get in those calories.
 As far as hydration goes, your body needs about 8 oz of water every 15 minutes (1 liter per hour) during exercise.

 The easiest way to ensure you get this is to have a hydration pack but as long as you drink when you can then you will be fine.
-I drank about 35 oz per lap on the course and another 8 oz in the pit (14 laps in 25 hours) last year and my level was spot on for me.
+I drank about 25 oz per lap on the course and another 8 oz in the pit (14 laps in 25.5 hours) last year and my level was spot on for me.
 A great gauge on this is how often you urinate.
 If you are doing so once a lap then cut back on the fluids.
 If it’s like once every six hours then you want to pick up the pace!
 FYI, please do not plan on ingesting the lake water from Lake Las Vegas and using it to stay hydrated.

 Many people accidentally do this every year and this can lead to a lot of issues… Yikes!!!
-As for what to take in after the WTM… Your recovery starts immediately, so plan on eating real food.
+As for what to take in after the WTM, your recovery starts immediately, so plan on eating real food.
 Afterwards, expect that “food baby” to wipe you out the rest of the way, so plan on going to bed early and continuing with your recovery on Monday!